-The Dday-ahead scheduling/bidding timeline for PJM Eenergy Mmarkets consists of the following time frames:
+The Day-ahead scheduling/bidding timeline for PJM Energy Markets consists of the following time frames:

 - 1100 Day-ahead Market bid period closes.
 All bids and offers must be submitted to PJM.
-At 1100 PJM begins to run the Dday-ahead Mmarket Celearing software Engine to determine the hourly commitment schedules and the LMPs for the Day-ahead Market.
-The Day-a-Ahead clearing results in the resource commitment profile that satisfies the fixed demand, cleared price-sensitive demand bids, cleared demand reduction bids, and PJM Day-ahead Scheduling Reserve (Operating Reserve) objectives, while minimizing the total production cost (subject to certain limitations) for energy and reserves.
-This commitment analysis also includes external bilateral transaction schedules and external resource offers into the PJM Day-ahead Market. - By Prior to 1330 PJM posts the Deay-ahead hourly schedules and LMPs in the Markets Gateway System.
-PJM also makes these results available in downloadable files, via the Markets Gateway System, or a dedicated communication link. - After Day-ahead Results posting up until-1415 PJM opens the balancing mRealtime Energy Market offer period.
+At 1100 PJM begins to run the Day-ahead Market Clearing Engine to determine the hourly commitment schedules and the LMPs for the Day-ahead Market.
+The Day-ahead clearing results in the resource commitment profile that satisfies the fixed demand, cleared price-sensitive demand bids, cleared demand reduction bids, and PJM Day-ahead Scheduling Reserve (Operating Reserve) objectives, while minimizing the total production cost (subject to certain limitations) for energy and reserves.
+This commitment analysis also includes external bilateral transaction schedules and external resource offers into the PJM Day-ahead Market. - Prior to 1330 - PJM posts the Day-ahead hourly schedules and LMPs in the Markets Gateway System.
+PJM also makes these results available in downloadable files, via the Markets Gateway System, or a dedicated communication link. - After Day-ahead Results posting up until1415 PJM opens the Real-time Energy Market offer period.
 During this time, market participants can submit revised resource offers.
-However if the market participant self-scheduled their unit in the Dayahead Market, they cannot change the unit status to economic in the rebid period. - 1415 The balancing market offer period closes- The Real-time Energy Market offer period closed.
+However if the market participant self-scheduled their unit in the Day-ahead Market, they cannot change the unit status to economic in the rebid period.

+- 1415 The Real-time Energy Market offer period closed.
 PJM performs a second resource commitment known as the Reliability Assessment and Commitment (RAC) Run, which includes the updated offers, updated resource availability information and updated PJM load forecast information and load forecast deviation.
-The focus of this commitment is reliability and the objective is to minimize startup and no load costs for any additional resources that are committed. - 1415:-Operating Day PJM may perform additional resource commitment runs, as necessary, based on updated PJM load forecasts and updated resource availability information.
-PJM sends out individual generation schedules updates to specific generation owners only, as required. - 1830:-Operating Day - Starting at 1830 (typically after the Reliability Assessment and Commitment Run completes) and up to sixty-five (65) minutes prior to the operating hour, r-Revised resource offers may be submitted to PJM.
+The focus of this commitment is reliability and the objective is to minimize startup and no load costs for any additional resources that are committed. - 1415:Operating Day PJM may perform additional resource commitment runs, as necessary, based on updated PJM load forecasts and updated resource availability information.
+PJM sends out individual generation schedules updates to specific generation owners only, as required. - 1830:Operating Day Starting at 1830 (typically after the Reliability Assessment and Commitment Run completes) and up to sixty-five (65) minutes prior to the operating hour, revised resource offers may be submitted to PJM.